 All primary components in the Syntasa application, i.e. Apps, Dashboards, Notebooks, and the folders they are organized in, are created from Workspace -> Folders -> Create New.
 Selecting the Notebook option presents you with a new screen to provide the details of the notebook.

-Creating a new notebook entails several pieces of information, some only affecting the attributes of the notebook object seen within the Syntasa environment, and others relate to the notebook that is created within JupyterHub.
+Creating a new notebook entails several pieces of information, some only affecting the attributes of the notebook object seen within the Syntasa environment, and others relating to the notebook that is created within JupyterHub.

 Syntasa notebook attributes